 This is my new post after a long break.
 There was a serious technical problem about my blog and it took a long time to get it fixed.
 In my previous post, I wrote about the classroom management course that I flipped.
 The article describing the flipping process and comparing the flipped and the non-flipped classes has recently been published in the Journal of Educational Technology and Society.
 Here is the abstract of the article:

-Our chapter ‘The effects of podcasting on Turkish pre-service teachers’ foreign language anxiety and attitudes towards technology’ has recently been published as a book chapter.
+Our paper titled as ‘The effects of podcasting on Turkish pre-service teachers’ foreign language anxiety and attitudes towards technology’ has recently been published as a book chapter.
 You can view the scanned pages here.

 The chapter reports the findings of a study focusing on the use of podcasts with pre-service teachers of English.